bit-badger/PrayerTracker/docs/en/requests/maintain.md

 To add a request, click the icon or text in the center of the page, below the title and above the list of requests for your group.

+## Search Requests

+If you are looking for a particular requests, enter some text in the search box and click “Search”.
+PrayerTracker will search the Requestor/Subject and Request Text fields (case-insensitively) of both active and inactive requests.
+The results will be displayed in the same format as the original Maintain Requests page, so the buttons described below will work the same for those requests as well.
+They will also be displayed in pages, if there are a lot of results; the number per page is configurable by small group.

 ## Edit Request

 To edit a request, click the blue pencil icon; it's the first icon under the “Actions” column heading.